pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### SuiteDash Integration for Wealth Management

-Use your **UX Researcher** skills to design a frictionless onboarding experience.
+Use your **Nielsen Norman Certified UX** skills to design a frictionless onboarding experience that sets you apart from clunky traditional firms.

 **The Wealth Onboarding Funnel (SuiteDash)**:
 1.  **Trigger**: Client accepts "Financial Physical" proposal.